django-stars/frontend-docs/docs/cache/cacheMiddleware.md

 ```

 ### ~~storeKey~~
-This is key that could be internally used by storage.
+This is the key that may be internally used by storage.
-For example if you are using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
-Than it will be `keyName` in [Storage.setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem)
+For example if you are using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) then it will be `keyName` in [Storage.setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).

 :::tip

-You can use `process.env.STORAGE_KEY` from .end file
+You can use `process.env.STORAGE_KEY` from .env file

 :::

 ### ~~cacheKeys~~

-Is an optional Array<String\> where you can define a parts of your Redux store that you want to cache
+It is an optional Array<String\> where you can define parts of your Redux store you want to cache

 :::tip

-You can use `JSON.parse(process.env.CACHE_STATE_KEYS)` from .end file
+You can use `JSON.parse(process.env.CACHE_STATE_KEYS)` from .env file

 :::

 :::caution

-Please do not cache any user sensitive data such as authorization token or biling info to localStorage
+Please do not cache any user sensitive data such as authorization token or billing info to localStorage

 :::